Pokémon Mystery Dungeon: Red Rescue Team and Blue Rescue Team

 There are two Pokémon NPCs in this room: a Noctowl and a Gulpin, respectively.
 When talked to, they will both give a red "Unregistered dialog script" line.
 If the room is accessed before saving Magnemite, these NPCs will be absent.

 The background music is the same as the one used for Makuhita Dojo mazes.
 Leaving the room (after disabling the cheat code) will send the player to in front of the Makuhita Dojo entrance.

-These Pokémon graphics and dialogue are used for various game mechanics, but they can't be fought or recruited by any means, thus all their data goes unused.
+The graphics and dialogue assigned to these Pokémon are used for various game mechanics, but they can't be fought or recruited by any means; thus, all their data goes unused.

-They can be used as main character by using the cheat codes below, in which the "????" correspond to the relative Pokémon ID code.
+They can be used as the main character by using the cheat codes below, in which the "????" corresponds to the relative Pokémon ID code.